noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [...Since we’re at it, how about I tell you what they call me “over there”.]

 While saying that, Alice throws the knife on her feet.
-Thereupon, Sigma’s feet...the shadows under them turned into countless spear-like shapes and skewered Sigma’s body.
+Thereupon, Sigma’s feet... the shadows under them turned into countless spear-like shapes and skewered Sigma’s body.

 [Ghaa?!
 Haaaahh?!]